 Companies like this, growing their dividend at a decent rate, can be very valuable over the long term, if the rate of growth can be maintained.

 Dividend Growth Potential

-The other half of the dividend investing equation is evaluating whether earnings per share (EPS) are growing.
-Over the long term, dividends need to grow at or above the rate of inflation, in order to maintain the recipient's purchasing power.
-Hawkins has grown its earnings per share at 6.0% per annum over the past five years.
+While dividend payments have been relatively reliable, it would also be nice if earnings per share (EPS) were growing, as this is essential to maintaining the dividend's purchasing power over the long term.
+Hawkins has grown its earnings per share at 8.5% per annum over the past five years.
 It's good to see decent earnings growth and a low payout ratio.
 Companies with these characteristics often display the fastest dividend growth over the long term - assuming earnings can be maintained, of course.

 To summarise, shareholders should always check that Hawkins's dividends are affordable, that its dividend payments are relatively stable, and that it has decent prospects for growing its earnings and dividend.
 First, we like that the company's dividend payments appear well covered, although the retained capital also needs to be effectively reinvested.
 Next, growing earnings per share and steady dividend payments is a great combination.
 Hawkins has met all of our criteria, including having strong cash flow that covers the dividend.
 We definitely think it would be worthwhile looking closer.